Meet the Leadership

 For 14 plus years he worked at Cummins who is one of the world’s leading diesel engine manufacturers.
 One of his many roles there was to provide electrical engineering support for prime and backup emergency electrical services along with emissions education to electrical consultant firms, government entities, AHJs( Area Having Jurisdiction), utilities and major end users across the Western states.

 Being diagnosed early in his childhood as being highly dyslexic, he learned to educate himself on what he could do and overcome what he could not.
-This diagnosis led him to a passion in educating himself in new technology, one of which is electrical vehicles and writing code for home automation.
+This diagnosis led him to a passion in educating himself in new technology, one of which is electric vehicles and writing code for home automation.
 Presently Carl does not own an electrical vehicle but is the process of purchasing one shortly.

 Bob Levitan